jemvega/random-password-generator/README.md

 This app requires Python.
 Simply run the code in an interactive development environment or Python interpreter.

 ## Tests
-As of right now, I have only been manually testing the app.
+I have only been manually testing the app.
 I created a few functions that would check whether the password fit the minimum requirements and the user defined criteria.
 I would like to create integration test checks and unit test checks.

 ## Known Issues
 There are no known issues with this app.